HelenaMio/Rice-INDE577-23Spring/README.md

 ### Author: Beixian Gu

 ## Repository Description
-This repository is created by Beixian Gu, a graduate student of industrial Engineering from Rice University.
-To display the algorithms of this course, this repository contains the introductions and applications covering supervised learning, unsupervised learning and reinforment learning.
-The insturctor of this course is Dr. Davila.
-We use Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron as text book.
-The goal of this course is provide students with algorithms and implementations of datasets and machine learnings.
+This repository has been created by Beixian Gu, a graduate student of Industrial Engineering at Rice University.
+It serves as the course project for INDE 577 - Data Science and Machine Learning.
+The objective of this course is to equip students with knowledge of various algorithms and implementations of datasets and machine learning techniques.
+The instructor for this course is Dr. Davila, and the textbook being used is Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, authored by Aurélien Géron.

 ## Repository Structure
 * Supervised Learning: